kotelianets/To-Do-list/README.md

 # To-Do-list
-To do list mini pet project
+To do list mini pet project (not finished yet).
+Still under development process